 Like olive oil, walnut oil is a great source of poly and monounsaturated fats – the good kind.
 Made purely from crushed walnuts, it’s fairly thick and has a light nutty taste.
-When you heat walnut oil it can become slightly bitter so save it for salad dressings.
+When you heat walnut oil it can become slightly bitter so save it for salad.

 Currently reigning supreme in the cooking oil department (particularly among vegan chefs), coconut oil has become a new kitchen staple.

 It can be used for everything from roasting to frying and is a key ingredient in raw cakes and desserts (not something you can do with olive oil!), however is high in saturated fat.